What is an eReferral?

 An eReferral is discrete patient data that is exchanged electronically between systems. eReferrals allow for the timely and secure electronic exchange of clinical healthcare data between different EHRs.
 The interoperability between all certified EHRs through eReferrals promotes Health Information Exchange and enables providers to optimize care coordination and transitions of care in real time.
 The vast majority of all provider organizations in the US are enabled for eReferrals and capable of exchanging information on the national Direct Network.

-The simplest answer is that eReferral messaging is built into every ONC Certified Health IT EHR (2014, 2015) edition.
+eReferral messaging is built into every ONC Certified Health IT EHR (2014, 2015) edition.
 Thus, the technology to send, receive, and review the referral along with a host of supporting documentation is already existing as per federally mandated requirements.

 Due to semantic interoperability, eReferrals directly import structured data from the referral into the patient chart without the need to scan, view, or transcribe the information into a patient’s chart.
 As a result, provider burden, transcription errors and costs of duplicate testing all decrease.